Astronomical SIGHTS Coming to a SKY NEAR YOU!

 Mars is closest to the Pleiades tonight at just under 4°, but it has been nearby (less than 5°) for several days.
 Aldebaran is to the east of Mars and the Hyades Cluster also adds some background sparkle to the scene.
 A nice photo opportunity!
 Look west after sunset for this grouping and note that the dwarf planet Ceres is also nearby shining at magnitude 8.32 -it may be visible in binoculars.

-A crescent Moon joins the grouping in the western sky on Apr 27 (2-days old) and Apr 28 (3-days old).
+A crescent Moon moves past the Hyades in the western sky on Apr 27 (2-days old) and Apr 28 (3-days old).
 Mars is now over 6° from M45 and about 8° from Aldebaran.
 Mars viewing will be drawing to a close at the end of May as it sinks below the western horizon.
 Even in March and April it is setting in evening twilight and only visible for an hour or two after sunset.
+A daytime occultation of Aldebaran is visible from North America on Apr 28 at 12:28 pm DST.
+See entry for Apr 28 below.